projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 - cat
 - Or the classic right-click (two-finger click on a Mac)

 <div>This is all done within your VS Code window either inside the Integrated Terminal or the file manager popout.
 Let's create the classic *hello_world.py* file one more time so that we can push it up to the repository.
+Check your working directory, and if you aren't already, change your working directory to "python-work".</div>

+`pwd`
+`cd python-work`

-You can use any of the above methods for creating and editing the file, or you can use the following commands:</div>
+<div>You can use any of the above methods for creating and editing the file, or you can use the following commands:</div>

 `cat <<EOF>> hello_world.py`
 <div>then in the prompt:</div>